mastraus/pomodoroTimer/readme.md

 # Pomodoro Timer
-A Thinkful time-management project using React hooks
+A Thinkful time-management project using React hooks.
+Live deployment of app can be found [here](https://pomodoro-timer-astraus.herokuapp.com/).

 ## Installation
 1. Download the files and unzip.